24manisharora/Kubernetes---key-commands/README.md

     kubectl delete pod <pod name>                       [Step 2] kubectl create -f /tmp/kubectl-edit-mk8svb.yaml     [Step 3 - This tmp path will be shown on the terminal once an error message shows after unsuccessful EDIT command.
 This tmp path will be different in different terminals/machines]

+Option 2: Extract the pod definition in YAML format to a file using the command:

+	kubectl get pod <pod name> -o yaml > pod-name.yaml  	[Step 1] vi pod-name.yaml					[Step 2]
+	kubectl delete pod <pod name>				[Step 3 - For an immediate deletion of pod use   kubectl delete pod <pod name> --force --grace-period=0] NOTE: For exams like CKA, we can create shortcut as deleting/termination of pod might take too long -->    export kdp='kubectl delete pod --force --grace-period=0'  this will create a shortcut and can be used as    $kdp <pod name>
+	kubectl create -f pod-name.yaml				[Step 4]